Pixly API & User Manual

 To stop the text scroll:

-The ESP32 responds with:
+STOP_TEXT_SCROLLThe ESP32 responds with:

-Always wait for this to ensure proper command execution.
+#Always wait for this to ensure proper command execution.

 Arduino Sketch Example: